A Blast from the Past review

 Stepping out into the wasteland still packs a punch.
 For a decade old F3 still looks great; games might have more pixels now but it’s all about belief and for all its sci-fi, F3 feels real.
 This is the aftermath of a nuclear war.
 In this reality though Apple never got out of Jobs’ garage; their style over substance approach is nowhere to be seen (maybe somewhere there’s a Vault that looks like an Apple Store).
 F3 is one of those fifties ‘the world of tomorrow’ films come to life.
 An over-designed, art deco, Vic-20 meets Nostromo world buried under an apocalypse.
 Ten years on and I’m still marvelling; Bethesda know how to build a world.
 Fallout 4 might have watered down the memory with its retread but this feels more gritty, more real; the immediate danger has passed but there’s no real hope of rebuilding.
 Instead, folks are eking out a living the best way they can; I just came from a vault which while restrictive, was safe and had water that wasn’t eradiated.

 It turns out that’s what Dad was after all along.
-He was a huge fan of bottled water and his project, Purity, was a way to cleanse the area’s water and the first step towards rebuilding civilisation.
+He wasn't a huge fan of bottled water and his project, Purity, was a way to cleanse the area’s water and the first step towards rebuilding civilisation.
 But it’s taken a huge amount of steps to reach this point.
 Like all good RPGs, you follow the mission marker less ‘how the crow flies’ and more like ‘pissed bumble bee’.
 It’s impossible to walk in a straight line.
 There’s hundreds of things to go look at and those things have things in them that you spend hours ferreting through or send you off looking for other things that you don’t reach because other things.
 I’d forgotten how hard it is to get anywhere without being pulled somewhere else.
 What’s that?

 The main mission is brilliantly done; our character has questions, there’s a nice tension between me and Pa, and Dad realises his kid doesn’t need him anymore.
 You can play the character as pissed off, indifferent or desperate but no matter how you react, nothing will be the same again.
 As you attempt to finish Dad’s Purity Project, you draw the attention of the Enclave, a remnant of the previous government who realise controlling the water is a means to reasserting power - coincidentally that’s the plot to Tank Girl and both antagonists are played by Malcom McDowell.
 I’m also dressed like Tank Girl.